benjaminleon/nonogram_solver/README.md

 What is possible now is to fill a row which has to be completely full.

-What is at the top of the TODO-list is to let the clues in the first row, first column, and third column deduce that their blocks have been colorized.
-That is not useful in this case, but is a must for solving larger nonograms.
+What is at the top of the TODO-list is to let the clues deduce when one of its pieces was colorized by means of another clue.
+That is not useful in the smallest case, and the program does well without this functionality on a 2x3 grid, but it is a must for solving larger nonograms.

 Next thing on the TODO-list is to implement the tactic of exploring extreme positions.